SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-27-paxlovid-day-2.md

 velociraptor.

 "Won't it just eat us?", I plaintively asked the neighbors.
 Fortunately, they ignored me.
-(On the other hand, they usually do that, so no new information there.)
+(On the other hand, _everybody_ usually does that, so no new information there.)

 Though, really, they should have sold me on the idea of a fast predator with a mouthful of teeth serrated on the back side by explaining that it could open difficult containers for